How to Make Money on Pinterest (Without Spending Any)

 Alternatively, Mangools KWFinder can aid in your Pinterest SEO as well by revealing what people are actively searching for online.

-This is optional tool that Pinterest will recommend to help you track data analytics for anyone who clicks on the links in your pins or bio.
+This is an optional tool that Pinterest will recommend to help you track data analytics for anyone who clicks on the links in your pins or bio.
 It is especially helpful for those with an e-commerce store or ad campaigns.
 Accounts that use CAPI + Pinterest tag together see ~9% better CPA and ~23.7% more conversions, on average.
-Click here to learn more about Pinterest’s CAPI.
+Learn more about Pinterest’s Conversions API.

-Consistency compounds over time — it’s the single best way to build trust, brand awareness, and long-term growth.
+Consistency compounds over time.
+It’s the single best way to build trust, brand awareness, and long-term growth.
 Regular pinning creates a recognizable brand image, fosters accountability, and keeps your audience engaged.
-Think of each pin as a small investment in your future reach — they add up faster than you think.
+Think of each pin as a small investment in your future reach, and they add up faster than you expect.

 SocialPilot banner ad reading ‘Be a better social media marketer’ with icons for likes, comments, and a Free Trial button on the right.